jjMint/Cortus/README.md

 It also contains the code used to create a machine learning model of the extracted features as a proof of concept of the value derived from only process memory.

-### PLEASE NOTE -> Advice is to run this application on Linux, it will work on Windows, but radare2 build process and runtime can be temperamental
+### PLEASE NOTE -> Advice is to run this application on Linux, it will work on Windows, but radare2 build process and runtime can be temperamental with the command handling sometimes leading to an atttibute error on Windows

 ---------------------------------------------------------
 ## Requirements